Golden openings: Behind the scenes with Vegas' pregame show

 In the final scene of the conference finals chapter, a jet projected onto the ice was cut in half by the Golden Knight's sword and went up in flames on opposite sides of the boards as fireworks went off in the castle and the crowd went crazy.

-"We thought about putting a jet on a roller coaster track and having a jet fly though the crowd," Sequeria said.
+"We thought about putting a jet on a roller-coaster track and having a jet fly through the crowd," Sequeira said.
 "I still think something like that could work."

 "If we were playing Tampa Bay, that gave us almost 10 days to prepare for our first home game," Greco said.
 "If we were playing Washington, it was going to be a quick turnaround, which it has been, and because this is a busy city with a lot of great events, Pink, who is insanely talented, is having a concert two nights before Game 1, so we can't go in and rehearse until Sunday, the night before Game 1."

-As Greco looks over the storyboard for Game 1 of the Stanley Cup Final in his office, and at the costumes and props kept outside, he can't help but think about World Wrestling Entertainment.
-If there seems to be some elements of WWE in Vegas' over-the-top opening, it's because Greco was the senior director, live events producer for the WWE for five years before moving to Las Vegas to join the Golden Knights.
+As Greco looks over the storyboard for Game 1 of the Stanley Cup Final in his office and at the costumes and props kept outside, he can't help but think about WWE.
+If there seem to be some elements of WWE in Vegas' over-the-top opening, it's because Greco was WWE's senior director/live events producer for five years before moving to Las Vegas to join the Golden Knights.

-"This is an entertainment town and you have to understand that people are choosing to spend their hard-earned money to come to our show," Sequeria said.
+"This is an entertainment town, and you have to understand that people are choosing to spend their hard-earned money to come to our show," Sequeira said.
 "We can't control the hockey, but we can control everything else, especially those 15 minutes before the game.
 Every team has a chunk of time that's the same, from the moment warm-ups are over to the time the puck drops.
-How each team decides to use that chunk of time is up to them, but we just choose to use it the way Vegas should and it works for us."
+How each team decides to use that chunk of time is up to them, but we just choose to use it the way Vegas should, and it works for us."